 I share this with you because I want to normalize the alienation you are feeling, especially in the face of the rejection and neglect you felt from your church community.
 I want to gently suggest to you that the rejection you felt came from the human beings in your church, not from God.
-I also want you to know that it is normal and healthy to question your own basic spiritual beliefs when you lose someone you love to death—please see, for example, my article, Spiritual Reactions to Loss.
+I also want you to know that it is normal and healthy to question your own basic spiritual beliefs when you lose someone you love to death—please see, for example, my article, Religion and Spirituality in Grief.

 I don’t know anything about the online grief group you joined, but I encourage you to visit the one that I moderate for Hospice of the Valley.
 Our online Grief Healing Discussion Groups contains a forum for Loss of a Parent or Grandparent, and there you will find some of the most caring, compassionate and understanding people you could ever hope to meet.
 Not all online grief groups are the same, not all are moderated by certified hospice bereavement counselors, and so I urge you to try one that is better suited to your needs.
 You are most welcome to join us.

 I’d also like to offer some suggestions for coping with the loneliness and isolation you are feeling: